thenexthub/Codira/docs/archive/Resilience.rst

 * complex component hierarchies (see below)

-* the presence of non-Swift source files (to support directly: .s, .c, .o, maybe .m, .mm, .cpp)
+* the presence of non-Codira source files (to support directly: .s, .c, .o, maybe .m, .mm, .cpp)

 * a build product other than an executable (to support directly: executable,